EnriqueG24/EnriqueG24/README.md

 ### Hi there 👋 👨🏻‍💻!
 I'm Enrique Gongora

 I'm an iOS Developer who loves to empower people by creating immersive and accessible apps.
 Driven by progression, I am inspired to continuously improve and expand upon my knowledge.
-I am currently attending [Lambda School](https://www.Lambdaschool.com), a 9+ month Coding Bootcamp with a focus on iOS Development & Computer Science.
+I have recently graduated from [Lambda School](https://www.Lambdaschool.com), a 9+ month Coding Bootcamp with a focus on iOS Development & Computer Science.

 ---

-### I'm currently attending Lambda School, but in the meantime...
+### I'm currently seeking a full time iOS Developer job, but in the meantime...

 - 🔭 I’m currently working on ... refactoring my current projects in SwiftUI
 - 🌱 I’m currently learning ...
 SwiftUI